MirelaGTulbure/gaec-lab/content/authors/MARKBROICH/_index.md

 ---
 # Display name
-title: Robbi Bishop-Taylor
+title: Mark Broich

 # Username (this should match the folder name)
 authors:
-- ROBBIBISHOP-TAYLOR
+- MARKBROICH

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Ph.D.
-Student
+role: Postdoctoral Research Fellow

 # Organizations/Affiliations
 organizations: